IanSmith1337/TUSpring23/Testing/Validation.md

 "Are we building the right thing?"

-Based on requirements plus usability testing and user feedback.
+Based on requirements plus usability [[Software Testing|Testing]] and user feedback.

 Comes first, before [[Verification]].

 ## Testing Style

-Demonstrate that
+Demonstrate that the system meets user requirements.